renovatebot/renovate/docs/development/triage-guide.md

 ## What a triagist is allowed to do

-If you've been given triage rights, you are allowed to do the following things:
+If you've been given triage rights, you're allowed to do the following things:

 - Apply labels to issues/discussions
 - Close, reopen, and assign all issues and pull requests